Arnold Schoenberg: Development of the twelve-tone method

-Third Reich and move to the United States
+Nazi regime and emigration to the United States

-Schoenberg continued in his post until the Nazi regime Machtergreifung came to power in 1933.
+Schoenberg continued in his post until the Nazis seized power in 1933.
 While on vacation in France, he was warned that returning to Germany would be dangerous.
-Schoenberg formally reclaimed membership in the Jewish religion at a Paris synagogue, then traveled with his family to the United States.
-This happened after his attempts to move to Britain came to nothing.
+Schoenberg formally reclaimed membership in the Jewish religion at a Paris synagogue, then emigrated to the United States with his family.
+He subsequently gave brief consideration to moving again, either to England or the Soviet Union.

 His first teaching position in the United States was at the Malkin Conservatory (Boston University).
 He moved to Los Angeles, where he taught at the University of Southern California and the University of California, Los Angeles, both of which later named a music building on their respective campuses Schoenberg Hall.
 He was appointed visiting professor at UCLA in 1935 on the recommendation of Otto Klemperer, music director and conductor of the Los Angeles Philharmonic Orchestra; and the next year was promoted to professor at a salary of $5,100 per year, which enabled him in either May 1936 or 1937 to buy a Spanish Revival house at 116 North Rockingham in Brentwood Park, near the UCLA campus, for $18,000.
 This address was directly across the street from Shirley Temple's house, and there he befriended fellow composer (and tennis partner) George Gershwin.
 The Schoenbergs were able to employ domestic help and began holding Sunday afternoon gatherings that were known for excellent coffee and Viennese pastries.
 Frequent guests included Otto Klemperer (who studied composition privately with Schoenberg beginning in April 1936), Edgard Varèse, Joseph Achron, Louis Gruenberg, Ernst Toch, and, on occasion, well-known actors such as Harpo Marx and Peter Lorre.
 Composers Leonard Rosenman and George Tremblay and the Hollywood orchestrator Edward B. Powell studied with Schoenberg at this time.

 After his move to the United States, where he arrived on 31 October 1933, the composer used the alternative spelling of his surname Schoenberg, rather than Schönberg, in what he called "deference to American practice", though according to one writer he first made the change a year earlier.